maximbilan/iOS-CoreMotion-Example/README.md

 # Core Motion in iOS using Swift

 Users generate motion events when they move, shake, or tilt the device.
 These motion events are detected by the device hardware, specifically, the accelerometer and the gyroscope.
-The <i><a href="https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CoreMotion_Reference/">Core Motion</a></i> framework lets your application receive motion data from device hardware and process that data.
+The <i><a href="https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CoreMotion_Reference/">Core Motion</a></i> framework lets your application receive motion data from the device hardware and process that data.

 ![alt tag](https://raw.github.com/maximbilan/iOS-CoreMotion-Example/master/images/1.png)